What to Wear: The Best Job Interview Attire

 What not to wear to an interview

-- Perfume or cologne (While you should smell clean, some scents are irritating to others.
-In a small meeting room, smell can become distracting.)
+Perfume or cologne (While you should smell clean, some scents are irritating to others.
+In a small meeting room, smells can become distracting.)